uweschmitt/emzed/website/cookbook.rst

-This code will in most cases not delete all columns with a name ending with "__0" as the columnames we iterate over change during iteration.
+This code will in most cases not delete all columns with a name ending with "__0" as the column names we iterate over change during iteration.

-With the little modification in the *for* statment the code works, we iterate over **a copy** of the list containing the column
+With the little modification in the *for* statement the code works, we iterate over **a copy** of the list containing the column
 names: